ActiveWorkspaceExtensions/bypass/README.md

 # Active Workspace Bypass Customization

+## Overview
+Customization to disable the rule tree.
+This gives unrestricted access to objects in Active Workspace.

 ## Deployment Instructions
 ### Source Code Deployment
 **Copy** and **Paste** the **\src** directory into **%TC_ROOT%\aws2\stage**, then run the following commands in a Teamcenter command terminal: